fosteeco/sabatini-guru-archive/README.md

 Thought I'd convert it into a static site and provide this as an archive.

 Wanted free hosting so I'm using GithubPages: https://fosteeco.github.io/sabatini-guru-archive/

+To implement a javascript version of the bingo board I copied code from this repo: https://github.com/ktkaushik/bingo-card-generator